Houmgaor/ReFrontier/README.md

 Changes to ReFrontier main project:

 - Multiprocessing for fast depacking.
+- Fix issue where files with the same names could be decompressed ([#5](https://github.com/Houmgaor/ReFrontier/issues/5)).
 - Compress and encrypt in one command.
 - Removes outdated/unused libraries.
 - Removes memory-unsafe code.